samueljohnsegun148/HellloWorld/README.md

 # HellloWorld
-This is my first repository! i,m still learning git
+This is my first repository!